splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

    const VictorOps_enable_cmd_poll = true

-2. Give your Icinga 2 host a distinct name to VictorOps: **Note:** you’d only really need this if you have multiple Icinga hosts.
+2. Give your Icinga 2 host a distinct name to VictorOps: **Note:** you'd only really need this if you have multiple Icinga hosts.